 3 Assessment process and results

-The GAs parametrization, such as the mutation rate, population size, natural selection options, and so on, is difficult given the high number of existing variants, each developed for a specific problem [Haupt and Haupt(2004)Haupt, and Haupt, Costa et~al.(2007)Costa, a.C.
+The GAs parametrization, i.e. the a priori choices such as the mutation rate, population size, natural selection options, etc… appears difficult given the high number of existing variants, each developed for a specific problem [Haupt and Haupt(2004)Haupt, and Haupt, Costa et~al.(2007)Costa, a.C.
 Rivera, Rezende, Maciel,, and Filho].
 The parametrization depends on the objective function, implementation variants, the range of the parameters to be optimized, and performance indicators.
-Thus, different studies suggest very different parametrization.
+Thus, different studies suggest very different parametrizations.

 [De Jong(1975)] and [Grefenstette(1986)] compared different implementations and parametrizations of GAs on functions of varying complexity.
 They observed that a small population size improves the initial performance, while a large population improves long-term performance.
-They also observed that the ratio of the population to keep for the IG is around 50% (45% to 60%).
+They also observed that the proportion of the population to keep for the IG is around 50% (45% to 60%).

-Values of the mutation rate varies broadly between the studies: from 0.001 [De Jong(1975)] to 0.2 [Haupt and Haupt(2004)Haupt, and Haupt].
+Values of the mutation rate varies broadly between studies: from 0.001 [De Jong(1975)] to 0.2 [Haupt and Haupt(2004)Haupt, and Haupt].
 [Back and Schutz(1996)Back, and Schutz] showed that mutation rates higher than the usual ranges are more optimal at the beginning of the optimization, allowing further exploration.
 Incremental approaches with varying mutation rates are certainly more optimal but more complex to implement [Back(1996), Back and Schutz(1996)Back, and Schutz].

 3.1 Comparison process

-One of the goals being to make recommendations of parametrization in order to optimize the AM, a systematic procedure was adopted.
+One of our goals being to make recommendations of parametrization in view of optimizing the AM, a systematic procedure was adopted.
 The results are summarized hereafter [?, see]for the details]Horton2012a.
 Concepts were taken from the factorial design approach [?, see eg.]]Costa2005a,Costa2007a,Mariano2010a, which is sometimes used for comparative analysis of different parametrizations of GAs.
 It allows isolating the effect of a parameter under different combinations of the other options.
 A procedure by stages was adopted, analyzing in details and in a systematic way every variants of the implemented operators, in combination with multiple other options and parameters in order to take into account eventual co-dependencies.
 The goal here is not to focus on the performance score obtained through optimization, neither the values of the new optimized parameters [?, covered in]]Horton2016b, but to explain how to use GAs to optimize AMs in an efficient way.

 In order to evaluate a combination of operators/options, 10 optimizations per parametrization of GAs were processed.
 The performances were characterized by four indicators: (i) mean performance score: average of the final scores of the 10 optimizations, (ii) convergence: the number of optimizations that converged to a supposed global optimum, (iii) number of generations: characterization of the convergence speed, and (iv) number of evaluations of the objective function: characterization of the required calculation time.